microsoft/WhatTheHack/016-AppMigration/Student/Challenge-02.md

 ##### Get base URL's

-You can get the base URL's for inventory and product services by clicking on their overview page and looking at the URL property on the right hand side.
+You can get the base URLs for inventory and product services by clicking on their overview page and looking at the URL property on the right hand side.

 1. Click on resource groups -> (your resource group)
 2. Click on your inventory or product service resource of type 'App Service'